ivangfr/spring-webflux-reactive-databases/README.md

 ### client-shell

-Spring Boot Shell Java application that has a couple of commands to call `product-api`, `customer-api` and `order-api`.
+Spring Boot Shell Java application that has a couple of commands to interact with `product-api`, `customer-api` and `order-api`.

 ## Start Environment